Saint Helena plover

-The Saint Helena plover (Charadrius sanctaehelenae), locally known as the wirebird due to its thin legs, is a small wader endemic to the island of Saint Helena in the mid-Atlantic.
+The Saint Helena plover (Anarhynchus sanctaehelenae), locally known as the wirebird due to its thin legs, is a small wader endemic to the island of Saint Helena in the mid-Atlantic.
 The bird is similar in appearance to Kittlitz's plover and the Madagascar plover, but a little larger and an absence of chamois coloring.
 It is the national bird of St Helena and has been depicted on the country's coins.
 Populations in general have been declining.
 Threats include predation by cats, the introduction of the common myna, deforestation, off-road vehicle use, the Saint Helena Airport and a projected windfarm.
 In 2016, the population had recovered to about 560 mature individuals, from a previous minimum of less than 200 in 2006; consequently, the species was downlisted to Vulnerable from its previous assessment of Critically Endangered.

 Description

 Kittlitz's plover is the Saint Helena bird's closest relative.
 The Saint Helena plover is generally larger (around 15 cm (6 in) in size) with spindlier legs.

 The bird was first mentioned in 1638, and is the national bird of Saint Helena, featured on the island's coat of arms and flag.
 Some older local 5 pence coins (those issued prior to 1998) have the wirebird on the reverse.

 This plover is resident all year on the open areas of Saint Helena, and it is thought that the widespread deforestation on the island, while generally harmful for the island's ecosystem, has in fact benefitted this particular species, since it lives in open clearings in the forest.